Rebotil/Rebotil/README.md

 - 👀 I’m interested in Software and Hardware
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on Software,Robotics and Web Developers
-- 📫 How to reach me facebook, email and whatsappp
+- 📫 How to reach me
+mailto://mokotorta@gmail.com

 <!---
 Rebotil/Rebotil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.